anneguo3/budget-buddy/README.md

 <ins>MongoDB</ins>

-Two different collections
+Two different collections were used.
 MongoDB is leveraged in our application to store each user’s data to ensure that there is persistence, enabling optimal user experience.
 We leveraged the NoSQL format by maintaining two different collections, one for all transactions for all users, and the latter to store all existing users, such that the transactions for each user were much more easily queried.

 <ins>Node & Express</ins>